 The SCIA launched its new headquarters, the SCIA Tower, in the Qianhai FTZ of Shenzhen in 2021.
 The new headquarters have 8 floors and a total area of more than 20,000 square meters.
 It specially designed 18 hearing rooms and multipurpose conference rooms with cutting-edge features, such as videoconferencing facilities, high-speed wireless internet, a multilingual automated translation system, complete recording devices and security equipment, among other things.

 Online arbitration services are available 24 hours a day.
-In 2021, 7,887 cases are received online1.
-Among them, 883 cases are heard online, and 40,524 delivery times have been completed through the SCIA Online Case Management System.
+In 2022, 5417 cases are registered online.
+Among all of the hearings, cases are heard online for 2949 times, and 67875 electronic service times have been completed through the SCIA Online Case Management System.